About Us

 In 2021, Phillips moved its New York headquarters to new state-of-the-art galleries at 432 Park Avenue and, in 2023, the company opened the first purpose-built auction space in Hong Kong with the opening of its new Asia headquarters in West Kowloon.
 The same year, the company also launched Dropshop, the innovative digital platform offering limited-edition releases of primary market art and objects in partnership with the artists, collaborators, and brands defining contemporary culture.

 Now, with Global Chairwoman Cheyenne Westphal and Deputy CEO Amanda Lo Iacono working alongside Mr. Dolman, the company is poised to continue its growth trajectory.
 2021, 2022, and 2023 saw Phillips’ highest annual sale totals in the company’s 228-year history, all surpassing the billion-dollar threshold.
 Today, Phillips is modernizing collecting experiences by tapping into the energy that sits across culture.
-As a premier destination for the curious and the visionary, Phillips offers categories spanning 20th Century & Contemporary Art, Design, Editions, Photographs, Jewels, and Watches.
+As a premier destination for the curious and the visionary, Phillips offers categories spanning Modern & Contemporary Art, Design, Editions, Photographs, Jewels, and Watches.